Israel closes off Jerusalem's ultra-Orthodox areas to stem coronavirus spread

 Israel has reported 10,878 confirmed coronavirus cases and 103 deaths.
 Palestinian officials listed 268 cases in the occupied West Bank and in the Gaza Strip, with two fatalities.

-In the West Bank, Palestinian Finance Minister Azmi Bishara said the Palestinian Authority (PA) asked Israel to help it grapple with economic hardship caused by the coronavirus crisis.
+In the West Bank, Palestinian Finance Minister Shukri Bishara said the Palestinian Authority (PA) asked Israel to help it grapple with economic hardship caused by the coronavirus crisis.

 Bishara said he requested Israel transfer a minimum of 500 million shekels ($140 million) a month to the PA as part of tax revenues that Israeli authorities collect on behalf of the Palestinians.